aProudCynic/aProudCynic/README.md

 # 👋 Oh hi!

 ## ℹ️ Info
-I'm Balázs, a full-stack developer from 🇭🇺 Hungary.
+I'm Balázs, a full-stack developer/journalist from 🇭🇺 Hungary, currently working as a journalist covering EU affairs and a devops engineer at Hungarian news portal [Telex](wwww.telex.hu).

 ## 🎓 Skills/Experience